WinterAxis/Memory-Map/README.md

 MapListFragment Methods:

+    onCreateView:

+        -Inflaters the fragment_map_list layout.

+        -Creates a list of the map in the set stored in the shared prefaces file.

+        -Sets up the onClickListener used for the recycler view.

+        -Sets up the recyclerview using the map adapter.

+    private class MapAdapter:

+        -MapAdapter extends RecyclerView.Adapter<MapHolder> and uses a list of strings of the map_ids

+        -It sets tags, onClicks and passes the contexts to the MapHolder

+    private class MapHolder:

+        -MapHolder extends RecyclerView.ViewHolder

+        -Inflates the list_item_map layout

+        -Sets up the individual views used in the recycler view

+        -deleteMap:

+            -Removes the map from the shared preference set and deletes its associated preference file.
+Then navigates up to the homefragment

+        -changeName:

+            -Uses the tag attached to the view to get the map name shared preference file.

+            -Creates a popup window using the name_popup_window layout with the name of the map.

+            -Sets text change listeners to update the shared preference file.

 ## Layout Files

 -activity_main: contains the design code associated with the home page.
 Has two buttons that when clicked will navigate to other pages.